fuergaosi233/fuergaosi233/README.md

 - 💬 Ask me about
   - 🐍 Python
   - Node
-- 📫 How to reach me:
-  - Wechat: holegots
 - ⚡ Fun fact: I really like to eat Chaoshan hot pot.
 <!--
 **fuergaosi233/fuergaosi233** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.